rebelsky/csc207c/_readings/exceptions.md

 } // readInt(PrintWriter, BufferedReader, String)
 ```

-How did I know that `parseInt` could throw a `NumberFormatException` and that `readLine` could throw an `IOException`?
-I read the documentation.
+How did we know that `parseInt` could throw a `NumberFormatException` and that `readLine` could throw an `IOException`?
+We read the documentation.

-Why haven't I worried about any other kinds of exceptions?
-Because no other method I've called has indicated that it can throw an exception.
+Why haven't we worried about any other kinds of exceptions?
+Because no other method we've called has indicated that it can throw an exception.

 Creating your own exceptions
 ----------------------------